‘Scandal’ Has Social Media Saying, ‘What The Huck’

 A post shared by Scandal Official Account (@scandalabc) on

+Warning: There are spoilers ahead.
+Please stop reading if you do not want to know the details of specific episodes.

-The basic knowledge for what is happening this season on Scandal is that Rowan (Joe Morton) killed Frankie Vargas to ensure the safety of his girlfriend who he later shot dead with a bullet to the head.
+The basic knowledge of what is happening this season on Scandal is that Rowan (Joe Morton) killed Frankie Vargas to ensure the safety of his girlfriend, who he later shot dead with a bullet to the head.
 Now, he is working hard to save Olivia (Kerry Washington) because this unknown threat has eyes all over her.
 Because you can never be too sure with something Shonda Rhimes cooks up, there were several people who were suspected of being the “mole.”
-As it turns out, nothing is what it seemed and there are plenty of things wrong in Olivia’s inner circle.
+As it turns out, nothing is what it seemed, and there are plenty of things wrong in Olivia’s inner circle.

 Just when Scandal fans were starting to believe that maybe Huck (Guillermo Diaz) would finally have a love life, Shonda Rhimes threw a wrench in the plans.
 He had been getting close to Meg (Phoebe Neidhart) and even offered her a key to his apartment.
 After some self-doubt, he pegged her as the “mole” and attempted to get her to talk.
-She played him well enough to get out of there without being stuck by the needle and then, it was game over.
+She played him well enough to get out of there without being stuck by the needle, and then, it was game over.
 According to E!
 Online, Scandal fans were shocked when Meg shot and killed Jennifer Fields (Chelsea Kurtz) and turned the gun on Huck.
 Did she end up killing him too?

 What.Did.Abby.Do. ???? #Scandal #WhatTheHuck #TGIT